mewhenthegit/modbox/README.md

 ### Adding Mods
 To add mods, simply go to /a/modbox/mods and add a JS file containing mod code.
 As of right now there is no mod store or anything (tho you can make that if you want :) \)

+Here's one of the mods i made (BetterChat): https://pastebin.com/J5AibSLg

 ### Making mods
 See the example mod (in examples/alert.js or /a/modbox/mods/alert.js).
 Also see the official documentation https://nicejs-is-cool.github.io/modbox/docs/.